colinyjchung/jinnzhong/content/posts/RCR-VtM-E02-the-knitting-club.md

 * People in masks-Kevlar Tonga-teenage girl-silver cup
 * Ask Carroll to teach me how to Bloodwalk
 * give Carroll the blessed smooth stone
 * George's family being offered lot property value widened

+_An index of all "Rain City Reckoning" RPG sessions can be found [here](https://journal.jinnzhong.com/tags/rain-city-reckoning/)_